danilop/mcp/src/lambda-mcp-server/README.md

 When using this MCP server, you should consider:

-- Only Lambda functions that are in the provided list or with a name starting with the prefix are imported as MCP tools.
+- If no list, prefix, or tags are provided, all functions are imported as MCP tools.
 - The MCP server needs permissions to invoke the Lambda functions.
 - Each Lambda function has its own permissions to optionally access other AWS resources.